gfannes/syrc/_amp.md

 - [x] Rework comm to use `std.Io.Reader/Writer` iso generic
 	- Add `flush()` where necessary
 - Copy data from netstream directly to file iso buffer
-- Create `copy` mode
-	- Create tree state and use this to duplicate the tree
-		- Optional export to file and import from file
-	- [ ] Support running commands
 - [x] Fix running in fast mode wrt Error.ExpectedChecksum
 	- Issue was incorrect setup of `?[32]u8`
 - [x] Support running rake commands in non-git copy of root-all